Elise van Nederveen Meerkerk

 About Elise

-I am an economic and social historian specializing in the history of labour relations, particularly women’s and children’s work, colonial history, and global history.
-In 2007, I obtained my PhD in Economic and Social History, with a dissertation on women’s work in the early modern Dutch Republic.
-I have published in leading economic and social history journals, including the Economic History Review, Feminist Economics, and the International Review of Social History.
-I have directed several comparative labour history projects on textile workers, child labour, domestic workers, and sex workers.
+I am Prof. dr. Elise van Nederveen Meerkerk (1975), a professor of economic and social history, specializing in the history of labour relations, particularly women’s and children’s work.
+In 2007, I obtained my PhD in Economic and Social History, focusing on women’s work in the early modern Dutch Republic.
+I have published in leading economic and social history journals, such as the Economic History Review, Feminist Economics, and the International Review of Social History.
+I have also directed several comparative labour history projects, including studies on textile workers, child labour, domestic workers, and sex workers.

 Projects